jaskirat2/Eligius/README.md

 ![266c315b054c5d595ed9ae7013613e52](https://user-images.githubusercontent.com/44981613/93207511-b1d6c500-f778-11ea-9f92-255df87ca14c.jpg)
 ### When we launch this application, first of all cool splashscreen with animations appears.
 ### Now User can Sign up, if the user is new to this app, but while signing up it is mandatory to select one option: Assistance needed or Available for Assistance
-### If User has already registered account, then the user can login to his account
+### One time login feature is also there in case of emergency if the user does not have a registered account.
 ![2](https://user-images.githubusercontent.com/44981613/93208126-af289f80-f779-11ea-9184-145f99ddd614.jpg)
 ![3](https://user-images.githubusercontent.com/44981613/93208219-e13a0180-f779-11ea-96f4-7dc859100604.jpg)
 ### Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum